funkysi1701/funkysi1701.github.io/content/posts/2019/lets-see-what-2019-can-do.md

 category="tech"
 keywords = ["", ""]
-description = "This is my annual lets make some goals for the new year blog post." summary = "This is my annual lets make some goals for the new year blog post." showFullContent = false readingTime = true copyright = false
+description = "This is my annual lets make some goals for the new year blog post." showFullContent = false readingTime = true copyright = false